 |RG-6||75||2 - 4 Layers||TV Reception

 (1) RG stands for "Radio Guide", and is widely used to describe cable performance.
 RG designations were developed by the military during World War II.
 The military has replaced the radio guide reference with military specification MIL-C-17.

 Note, loss calculations are for high quality cables.
 Cheaper cables may have greater loss, and may not weather well.
 Some higher quality cables may have less loss.
 Differences can be as great as plus or minus several dB per 100 feet.

 A signal splitter / combiner is used to connect to multiple TV's and devices.
 Splitting the signal to 2 output ports delivers a little less than half the signal to each output.
 Signals at the outports are reduced by -4 dB, equivalent to adding about 70 feet of cable.
 The more outport ports, the greater the signal loss.
-Keep the number of signal splitters to a minimum.

 Splitter and wall output ports that are not used should be terminated with a 75 ohm load or terminator.

-ADAPTERS / BALUNS
+|4.)
+ADAPTERS / BALUNS|